dekarrin/ictiobus/docs/ictcc.md

 ### Spec Restrictions

-There are some restrictions that may not be immediately apparent when using FISHI to define specs.
+Some restrictions may not be immediately apparent when using FISHI to define specs.
 These are listed in full here.

 #### S-Attributed SDTS Required